Home / Dictionary / Poisson distribution

 Benefits include simplicity and accurate modelling of random events.
 Limitations arise if the assumptions do not hold, such as when events are dependent, or the rate parameter is not constant.

-Graphical representation of poisson distribution
+Graphical representation of Poisson distribution

-How to graph poisson distribution
+How to graph Poisson distribution

 Graphing a Poisson distribution involves plotting the probabilities of different numbers of events.
 This is typically done using software tools like R or Python, which offer built-in functions for generating Poisson distribution plots.